budsalvetti/angular-twitter-stream/README.md

 # angular-twitter-stream

-To Run:

 Angular Client Used: @angular/cli@15
 Node Version Used: 16.18.1

+To Run:
 # Install Dependencies:

-  a) open command prompt and navigate to project root folder
+  1) open command prompt and navigate to project root folder

-  b) in command prompt run the following command: 'npm install --force'
-     **note that the '--force' argument must be passed due to some dependency conflicts.
+  2) in command prompt run the following command: 'npm install --force' **note that the '--force' argument must be passed due to some dependency conflicts.

 # Start The Web Socket Server:

-  a) run the following command in the command prompt:
+  run the following command in the command prompt:
    'npm run start-ws-server'

 # Start the Application Server:

-  a) open a new command prompt in tne project root folder and run the following command:
+  open a new command prompt in tne project root folder and run the following command:
    'npm start'

-#4 View The Application In A Browser:
+# View The Application In A Browser:

- a) open a browser and navigate to 'localhost:4200'
+  open a browser and navigate to 'localhost:4200'